Filing a Car Insurance Claim

 Conclusion

 In Utah, filing a car claim is straightforward when you follow a few steady steps.
 Get safe, call 911, see a doctor, and report the crash.
 Use PIP for early bills.
 Keep your proof neat and your statements careful.
-Once your medical bills pass 3,000 dollars or you suffered a serious injury, you can pursue the at-fault driver.
+Once your medical bills pass 3,000 dollars or you have suffered a serious injury, you can pursue the at-fault driver.
 Deadlines matter, so do not wait.
 If you want help, firms like Cockayne Law work with these rules every day and can shoulder the hard parts while you heal.
-That way you can focus on getting back to normal.
+That way, you can focus on getting back to normal.

 Is Utah a no-fault state?